nixworks/public/news/2017/01/20/README.md

 ##### Drove a car
 ### [Three people are killed and twenty injured after a man drove a car into the Bourke Street Mall in the CBD of the Australian city Melbourne.
 A man has been arrested and Victoria Police say the incident is not terror related.
 In the next few weeks, the death toll would rise to six. ](/news/2017/01/20/three-people-are-killed-and-twenty-injured-after-a-man-drove-a-car-into-the-bourke-street-mall-in-the-cbd-of-the-australian-city-melbourne.md)
-_Context: Australia, Melbourne, drove a car, Bourke Street Mall, Victoria Police_
+_Context: Victoria Police, drove a car, Bourke Street Mall, Melbourne, Australia_

 ##### Inauguration of Donald Trump protests
 ### [Some protesters of the inauguration smash windows, damage cars, and clash with the police.
 Six police officers and at least one civilian are injured.
 DC police say 217 protesters have been arrested. ](/news/2017/01/20/some-protesters-of-the-inauguration-smash-windows-damage-cars-and-clash-with-the-police-six-police-officers-and-at-least-one-civilian-are.md)